top of page

 The dreaded red mite is more prevalent in wooden coops.

-It is also important to consider the environmental impact of the materials used in the house, wood is degradable and can be a sustainable product, and so it would previously have been a better option environmentally, however, this hut from Heritage Hen Huts has a recyclable steel framed design with 100% recycled plastic boarding and so wins on all counts, easy to clean, red mite resistant and sustainable.
+It is also important to consider the environmental impact of the materials used in the house, wood is degradable and can be a sustainable product, and so it would previously have been a better option environmentally, however, if recycyled plastic is used, it is hard to argue that it wouldn't be a better option.

 So what is to be said for wooden housing?
 The cost of a high quality wooden chicken house will be in the same region as the plastic designs (avoid the poorly constructed cheap and nasty wood built houses), so there's little in it from a price perspective.

 Wood is a naturally breathable product, so if you do opt for plastic housing, ensure there is adequate ventilation.
-This plastic chicken house ensures good ventilation via the decorative design at the top of the hut, and the anti-condensation tin roof prevents internal moisture build-up.
 Chickens need ventilation, but should not roost in a draft, so this design is perfect and represents the best of both worlds.

 Finally, size matters!
 Both plastic and wooden chicken houses come in a range of sizes to suit the number of chickens you plan to keep, the vast majority of chicken houses on the market, plastic and wooden, are designed for around 4-8 large hens.
-If you want more chickens, finding a suitable house can be tricky, which is why we love this chicken house which is perfect for up to 20 large hens.
+If you want more chickens, finding a suitable house can be tricky.

 Ultimately, the decision comes down to your personal preferences and what is best for your chickens.